abr/abr.github.io/_products/nengo.md

     linkText: Follow us on Github
   - title: Commercial licenses
     description: >
       Nengo is free to try for individuals and academic research.
-To discuss a commercial license, contact us today.
+      Commercial licenses are available for purchase.
-    link: /contact/?subject=nengo
+    link: /store/
-    linkText: Contact us
+    linkText: Visit the store

 service:
   title: Services